 Secondary texts: A. Rae – Quantum Mechanics 5th Ed, J.J.
 Sakurai – Modern Quantum Mechanics

 Quantum mechanics is cornerstone of modern physics, and deals with physical phenomena on microscopic scales.
 This first course in quantum mechanics will provide students with a broad and comprehensive introduction and a foundation for further study.
 Topics to be covered include: Fundamental Constants.
 Interference.
 Particle-wave duality.
 Double-slit experiment.
 De Broglie relation.
 Schroedinger Equation.
 Principle of superposition.
 Probability and probability current.
 Copenhagen interpretation.
 Searches for violation of Quantum Mechanics.
 Stationary states.
 Time-independent Schrodinger Equation.
 Infinite square well.
 Spectrum and localization.
 1D scattering problem.
 Scattering from finite square well.
 Notion of deep and shallow level.
 Bound states in a finite square well.
 Dirac delta-function.
 Double well potential with delta functions: Two-level system, Ammonia maser.
 Harmonic oscillator.
 General mathematical structure of Quantum Mechanics and formalism.
 Commutators.
 Relation to Heisenberg uncertainty principle.
 Time-dependent Schroedinger Equation.
 Time dependence of expectation value.
 Ehrenfest theorem.
 Semiclassical approximation.
 Bohr-Sommerfeld quantization.

 The Term 1, 2020 course outline can be found here.
 This includes the assignment schedule.

 Term 1 every year

 (PHYS1221 or PHYS1231 or PHYS1241) and (MATH1231 or MATH1241)

-Students will complete three laboratory experiments over the semester.
-Here is the timetable for all lab classes for Semester 1, 2017.
+Students will complete three laboratory experiments over the term.